akeyess/akeyess/README.md

 > NEW to GitHub developing status daily :)

 ### Current Status
 I am currently available for employment.
 4th year student accepting a B.A. in Experimental Psychology at the end of the 2022 spring term.
-Currently working a flexible job at Amazon in Stockton, CA. Possibility of wide open a schedule with 2 weeks of advanced notice.
+Currently working a flexible job at Amazon in Stockton, CA. Possibility of wide open a schedule with 2 weeks of advanced notice. :innocent:

 # **Curriculum Vitae**- *Quantitative Researcher*
 Doscovering a passion that combined my *love for numbers, curiosity, and results* was a dream to reality.
 Actively looking to fulfil this dream through a *Data Science* related role (***Data Analytics, Research Analyst, Quantitative Science, Digital Marketing Coordinator***).
 I hope to add value to a group working towards the same goal ASAP.